MomsFriendlyDevCo/dotenv/README.md

 import dotenv from '@momsfriendlydevco/dotenv';

 let config = dotenv
-    .parse('.env') // Import from one or more files in order of precidence .importEnv({prefix: 'MY_APP_'}) // Import from process.env
+    .parse(['.env.example', '.env']) // Import from one or more files in order of precidence .importEnv({prefix: 'MY_APP_'}) // Import from process.env
     .schema({ // Apply a schema
         port: Number, // Simple schemas (`required` is implied for these)